Our Group Weekend May '14.

 Stephen Wilkinson tells us about his birding tour around Mongolia

-Paul writes about the 2007 birding weekend in Devon.
+A look back at a story by Paul Daft about the 2007 birding weekend in Devon.

 We won the lottery!
 Or at least, lottery funding.

 Graham learns he has to eat quickly to keep up with the Goodwins...

 BBC Radio Nottingham interview about the Big Garden Birdwatch.

 Paul reports on the spring weekend in Wales.